Hon Grant Robertson was born in Palmerston North and lived in Hastings before his family settled in Dunedin.

 Grant’s belief in social justice and a desire to see every New Zealander achieve their potential led him to politics, and he has been the Member of Parliament for Wellington Central since November 2008.
 In Opposition, Grant held a range of portfolios, including Finance from 2014 to 2017.
 After the 2017 election, Grant was appointed Minister of Finance, Minister for Sport and Recreation, and Associate Minister for Arts, Culture and Heritage.

-Grant was appointed Deputy Prime Minister in the 2020 Labour Government, alongside Minister of Finance, Minister for Infrastructure, Minister for Racing, and Minister for Sport and Recreation.
+Grant also served as Deputy Prime Minister under Jacinda Ardern in the 2020 Labour Government, as well as Minister of Finance, Minister for Infrastructure, Minister for Racing, and Minister for Sport and Recreation.

 He met his partner Alf in 1998 playing rugby and their family now includes four grandchildren.
 In 2009 they were joined in a civil union.